Cumbiambero/fart-synthson/README.md

 This is not in a usable state yet.

-Here a very simole, percussion VCV Rack Module is beeing created.
+Here a very simple, percussion VCV Rack Module is beeing created.

 Coming soon!